wux5/type-schedule/README.md

 Rewrite of the awesome [node-schedule](https://github.com/node-schedule/node-schedule) in TypeScript, with enhancements:
 * Job name uniqueness is checked ([#370](https://github.com/node-schedule/node-schedule/issues/370))
 * Canceling job by name will properly cancel all invocations ([#368](https://github.com/node-schedule/node-schedule/issues/369))
-* Support run scheduled job NOW.
+* Support run scheduled job NOW
-* Type checking by TypeScript.
+* Type checking by TypeScript
-* More tests.
+* More tests

 The project still need some work to be really compatible with [node-schedule](https://github.com/node-schedule/node-schedule).
-More refactoring to come as this is my first TypeScript project.